 JWST data may be queried and accessed via community tools or user-written programs through an application programming interface, such as the MAST API, or various Virtual Observatory tools.

 Programmatic interfaces allow a user to discover and access JWST data through scripted queries in various programming languages, instead of going through the standardized web interface.
 This affords a greater degree of complexity and customization in searches and retrievals.
 Through this mechanism the user may also cast a wider search net in an effort to discover any and all data related to a particular object or location.
-The two primary methods of performing these queries are through the MAST API or various Virtual Observatory services.
+The 2 primary methods of performing these queries are through the MAST API or a Virtual Observatory service.

 The NASA Astronomical Virtual Observatories (NAVO) program aims to provide access to data stored in some of NASA’s largest archives by creating a standardized interface for submitting queries across multiple datasets.
 These archives include MAST along with the High-Energy Astrophysics Science Archive Research Center (HEASARC), the Infrared Science Archive (IRSA), and the NASA Extragalactic Database (NED).

 Similar to the Mashup API, VO services also primarily function by translating customized URL requests into database queries.
-The four primary types of available queries follow:
+The 4 primary types of available queries follow:

 SCS, SIAP, and SSAP queries all provide broad methods of data discovery within certain search parameters, while TAP is better suited to finding specific data as it supports more complex SQL-like queries.

 More information on VO access to MAST holdings can be found here.
 Table 1 lists additional VO resources and tools.